What is prickly heat?

 Large, red areas on skin

 The symptoms of prickly heat may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Talk with your healthcare

 Treatment for prickly heat